 2. Use neutral dishes and napkins.
 This keeps the table grounded, and allows for color and texture to be brought in by any natural elements you’ve incorporated, and most importantly, by the food.
 When I use patterned or colored dishes or napkins, I’m careful to keep the natural elements very subdued, or try to have a monochromatic menu (always a fun idea)!

 3. Think about lighting.
 Flickering flames provide incredible warmth to a dinner, whether from a roaring fire or drippy tapers.
 To me, they are the mark of a truly cozy gathering.
 In general, you want to be conscious of the lighting.
-If you’re able, why not move the furniture out of your living room and set your dining table alongside the fireplace?
+If you’re able, why not move the furniture from your living room and set your dining table alongside the fireplace?
 If you have fluorescent bulbs near the table, turn off harsh overhead lighting, and opt to bring in a few tabletop or floor lamps with warmer light.
 And include candles, whenever it’s possible.
 My favorite are tapers that drip (I love the drips at the end of the evening), but dripless tapers are gentler on your linens or tabletop.

 4. If you are able, set the table before guests arrive.
 Not only does this free you from having to worry about that while your guests are arriving and you’re trying to finish food preparation, and welcome & entertain your guests, but it immediately communicates something to your guests.
 It communicates that you have prepared for them, and promises them that something very good will follow.
 And if your guests see that intentionality it will make them feel incredibly welcome!